kennytram/kennytram/README.md

 - 🎓 I have a **Bachelor's degree in Computer Science**

-- 🔭 I’m currently working on a fullstack project called **MockCord**
+- 🔭 I’m currently working on a team project based on **Icebreaker**

 - 🌱 I’m currently learning **AWS and DevOps**